csebooks/computer-networking/content.en/computer-networks-and-the-internet/_index.md

 ![text](27.png)

-**Figure 1.27**   End-to-end message transport: (a) without message segmentation; (b) with message segmentation
+**Figure 1.27**  ♦ End-to-end message transport: (a) without message segmentation; (b) with message segmentation

-Source**a.** Packet switch Packet switch Destination

-Message

-Source**b.** Packet switch

-Packet

-Packet switch Destinationd.
+d.
 In addition to reducing delay, what are reasons to use message segmentation?

 e.
 Discuss the drawbacks of message segmentation.